albertogeniola/meross-homeassistant/README.md

 </details>

 ### Efficiency and adoption of Homeassistant best practices
-Since I'm aiming at making this component part of the official HA repo, I've put a lot of effort following HomeAssistant best practices, in particular:
+Since I'm aiming at making this component part of the official HA repo, I've put a lot of effort into following HomeAssistant best practices, in particular:
 - Asynchronous functions when possible;
 - No polling: the library is event-based.
 It saves bandwidth and makes the UI much more reactive.